chirathr/blog/_posts/2018-08-23-android-recycler-view.md

 ### Create the View Holder

-Inside your Adapter class create a public static `ViewHolder` class that extents `RecyclerView.ViewHolder`.
+Inside your Adapter create a static `ViewHolder` class that extents `RecyclerView.ViewHolder`.
-The ViewHolder will be used to cache the the view objects, this improves the performance as it reduces the expensice task of `findViewById` each time the user scrolls.
+The `ViewHolder` will be used to cache the the view objects associated with each list item.
+The `RecyclerView` creates as many `ViewHolders` as required to fill the screen plus a couple of extra in case the user scrolls.
+When the user scrolls, the `ViewHolder` at the top that goes out of the window is bind with new data and is the shown at the bottom.

 {% highlight java %}
 public class MyAdapter extends RecyclerView.Adapter<MyAdapter.MyViewHolder> {